shuangyinli/ECG-DiReNet/README.md

 ### Synthetic ECG Dataset

 To overcome the limitation of not being able to share the real data and to advance research in this field, we have generated and are publicly releasing a large-scale synthetic ECG dataset using our ECG LDM model.
+Everyone CAN generate more samples following the ECG-LDM proposed in our work.

 - **Total Samples**: 216,913
 - **Labels**: Each sample is annotated with its atrial substrate status (0 for normal, 1 for abnormal).